 Forum Energy Technologies versus peers and industry

-Forum Energy Technologies (FET) is a Texas-based oilfield equipment and services (or OFS) company.
+Forum Energy Technologies (FET) is a Texas-based oilfield service (or OFS) company.
 It supplies products and services related to rig aftermarket activities, rig parts, and related fields.
-On May 16, Forum Energy Technologies was trading at $16.18, up 30% from its price at the beginning of 2016.
+On March 3, 2016, Forum Energy Technologies was trading at $12.80, a 35% fall from its price a year ago.

-The VanEck Vectors Oil Services ETF (OIH) has risen 2.4% year-to-date.
-Precision Drilling (PDS), FET’s smaller market cap peer, has risen 11% during the same period.
+The VanEck Vectors Oil Services ETF (OIH), which tracks 25 OFS companies, has declined 24% in the past one year.
+Precision Drilling (PDS), FET’s larger market-cap peer, has declined 32% during the same period.
 The entire OFS industry has been negatively affected by the energy price crash since June 2014.
-However, since the beginning of this year, crude oil prices have recovered ~31%.

-What does FET’s share price movement tell us?
+What does Forum Energy Technologies’ share price movement tell us?

-Forum Energy Technologies’ share price began trending down beginning in May 2015.
-FET’s quarterly revenues and earnings have deteriorated in the past four quarters due to energy price depression and weak demand for OFS products and services.
+Forum Energy Technologies’ share price has been trending downward since May 2015.
+FET’s quarterly revenues and earnings deteriorated in the past four quarters due to energy price depression and weak demand for OFS products and services.
 However, its cash flows from operations showed some degree of resilience.
-FET’s share price has gathered some steam since the beginning of February.
+FET’s share price seems to be gathering some steam since the beginning of February.

 Forum Energy Technologies’ moving averages

 On March 3, Forum Energy Technologies’ share price was at 19.4% premium to its 50-day moving average (or DMA).
 It’s trading 12.5% below its 200-day moving average.
 FET is 0.05% of the Vanguard Energy ETF (VDE).
 VDE tracks an index made up of stocks of large, mid-sized, and small US companies within the energy sector.